-In 1998 a grand jury a grand jury investigated the Moxley murder.
-Several of Michael’s former friends, neighbours and teachers testified.
+testified, detailing Skakel’s violent temper, failure at school and social inadequacies.
 It was concluded there was enough evidence to proceed with a murder charge against him.
 On the advice of his attorney, the 47-year-old Skakel turned himself in and even though he was 15 at the time of the murder, 27 years after Martha’s murder, he was tried as an adult.
-It was established that Michael’s many psychological issues, in particular his sibling rivalry with Tommy, and Martha’s admission that she preferred Tommy over Michael, led to Martha’s murder.
-After being found guilty, Michael insisted he was innocent.
+It was established that Skakel’s many psychological issues, in particular his sibling rivalry with Tommy, exacerbated by Moxley’s admission that she preferred Tommy over him, led to Moxley’s murder.
+After being found guilty, Skakel insisted he was innocent.
 He was sentenced to 20 years to life in prison where he currently resides.
 He was eligible for parole in 2013 but parole was denied partly because Skakel continued to deny his guilt in Moxley’s murder.
 His next scheduled parole hearing is in October 2017.
 This time, there are no Kennedy connections powerful enough to secure an early release.

 **Update** Skakel continues to appeal in the Moxley case.
 His cousin, Robert Kennedy Jr., has published an article stating the reasons Michael Skakel is innocent of the crime.
 His brothers Tommy and younger brother Stephen support him in his bid for freedom.
 They have made appeals to the U.S. Supreme Court and the Stanford Connecticut Supreme Court.
 Their appeals have been denied.
 It will be a long journey.
 Personally I’m convinced the right man has been convicted.
 Leave him in jail and throw away the key.